swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 There are some shortcuts which you should know about.
 Dealing with the home directory is very common.
 So, in the shell the tilde character, `~`, is a shortcut for your home directory.
-Navigate to the `shell` directory, then enter the command:
+Navigate to the `shell-data/molecules` directory, then enter the command:

     ls ~